logto-io/docs/docs/docs/references/users/README.md

 }
 ```

-Each user's custom_data is stored in an individual JSON object.
+Each user's _custom_data_ is stored in an individual JSON object.

-:::caution Put sensitive data in custom_data
+:::caution DO NOT Put sensitive data in _custom_data_

-You may fetch a user profile as a whole containing custom_data using Management API and send it to the frontend apps or external backend services.
+You may fetch a user profile as a whole containing _custom_data_ using Management API and send it to the frontend apps or external backend services.
-Therefore, putting the sensitive information in custom_data may cause data leaks.
+Therefore, putting the sensitive information in _custom_data_ may cause data leaks.

-If you still want to put the sensitive information in custom_data, we recommend encrypting it first.
+If you still want to put the sensitive information in _custom_data_, we recommend encrypting it first.
 Only encrypt/decrypt it in a trusted party like your backend services, and avoid doing it in the frontend apps.
-These will minimize the damage if your users' custom_data is leaked by mistake.
+These will minimize the damage if your users' _custom_data_ is leaked by mistake.

 :::

-You can update the user's custom_data using
+You can update the user's _custom_data_ using
 [Admin Console](../../../docs/recipes/manage-users/using-admin-console#view-and-update-user-profile) or
 [Management API](../../../docs/recipes/manage-users/using-management-api),
 such as <a href="/api/#tag/Users/paths/~1api~1users~1:userId/patch" target="_blank">`PATCH /api/users/:userId`</a>.

 :::caution Update carefully

-Updating a user's custom_data will overwrite (not merge) its original content as a whole in the storage.
+Updating a user's _custom_data_ will overwrite (not merge) its original content as a whole in the storage.

 :::